golopupinsky/General-Support/index.md

 **Contact Us**

-If you have any questions or suggestions about our Terms and Conditions, do not hesitate to contact us via the 'Contact' section.
+If you have any questions or suggestions about our Terms and Conditions, do not hesitate to contact us via the 'Contact' section or email to xpsysdev [at] gmail.com